Audit — Webhook subscriptions

 "createdAt": "2026-05-18T14:23:11.842Z"

-}Each delivery includes an X-Telos-Signature header containing the HMAC-SHA256 hex digest of the raw request body, keyed by your subscription secret.
-Verify before doing anything with the payload; compare in constant time.
+}Each delivery includes an X-Telos-Signature header of the form t=<unix seconds>,v1=<hex HMAC-SHA256 of "<t>.<rawBody>">, keyed by your subscription secret.
+Verify before doing anything with the payload: compare in constant time and reject timestamps more than 300 seconds from now, which blocks replay of captured deliveries.

 import { createHmac, timingSafeEqual } from "node:crypto";